 Why is RAM important?

-Without enough RAM, computers may slow down, freeze, or crash when handling multiple tasks.
+Without enough RAM, your computer may stutter, freeze, or crash when handling multiple tasks.
+Upgrading RAM keeps your system running smoothly and efficiently.

 How much RAM do you need?